APPEAERANCE

 and the heat of the fluid is conducted to the glass,

-It is related to the retort used by alchemists
+It is related to the retort used by alchemists.

 The air condenser is usually used for fractional distillation and high-temperature condensation,